Physical Well-Being

 How is it measured?

-A majority of the data reported in the Physical Well-Being indicator originates from the Behavioral Risk Factor Surveillance System (BRFSS).
+Most of the data reported in the Physical Well-Being indicator originates from the Behavioral Risk Factor Surveillance System (BRFSS).
 The BRFSS is a health-related telephone survey that collects state data about U.S. residents regarding their health-related risk behaviors, chronic health conditions, and use of preventative services.
 The BRFSS data presented is collected from the Centers for Disease Control and Prevention (CDC) and the County Health Rankings.